A counter-productive and murderous gesture: Tillerson's and McMaster's reason for missile strike

 If the US wanted to send a ‘signal’ to Syria to prevent it using chemical weapons then the first thing it should have done was agree at the UN Security Council a proper international investigation of the Khan Sheikhoun incident to find out whether Syrian really has been using chemical weapons.
 If such an investigation – conducted properly and impartially and without pressure – were to conclude that the Syrian military did indeed use chemical weapons during the Khan Sheikhoun attack, then the Russians – who have no interest in having Syria use chemical weapons – would have exercised their influence on Damascus to ensure this never happened again.

-Needless to say a warning from Moscow to Damascus would have had precisely what is supposed to be the inention of the US missile strike, and no one need have been killed.
+Needless to say a warning from Moscow to Damascus would have achieved precisely what is supposed to have been the purpose of the US missile strike – to stop Syria using chemical weapons – and no one need have been killed to achieve it.

 Instead by launching a missile strike the US has enraged the Russians and has ensured that instead of warning Damascus they will now take further action to support Syria.
 That will of course make the conflict in Syria even more dangerous and more intractable.
 It is difficult to see how that can possible serve any conceivable US interest.